ARDN Tackles The Identification Of Deadly Disease Vectors6 April 2018

 The five-day workshop also provided a venue for the participants to agree on the format for a new key to pest whiteflies, the species to be included and the morphological characteristics to be scored into the keys digital matrix.
 The participants also agreed to work as a virtual team over the coming months to finalise the key in collaboration with the lead trainers.

-Identification of whiteflies require laboratory diagnostics to determine if whitefly characteristics, such as leg segments or surface sculpturing, are present.
+Identification of whiteflies requires laboratory diagnostics to determine if whitefly characteristics, such as leg segments or surface sculpturing, are present.
 These characteristics are often difficult to identify and hard to see on certain whitefly specimens.
-With the help of Lucid, users will be able to choose which feature to consider at each step in the identification process and at same time allow the users to assess which feature can be used to provide diagnosis by the quickest pathway.
-Lucid provides an explanations of terminology, scientific illustrations of diagnostic features, and high-resolution, colour photographs of the insects.
+With the help of Lucid, users will be able to choose which feature to consider at each step in the identification process and at the same time allow the users to assess which feature can be used to provide a diagnosis by the quickest pathway.
+Lucid provides an explanation of terminology, scientific illustrations of diagnostic features, and high-resolution, colour photographs of the insects.

 Other lead trainers for the workshop were Ms Sally Cowan, an experienced entomologist from the Northern Australian Quarantine Strategy in Cairns, and Mr Matt Taylor, one of the Lucid developers.